 5. Freezing up

-Even if you're diligent about checking and maintaining your HVAC system, problems can still arise.
-The most important things you can do to prevent them are to regularly change your air filter, inspect your condenser unit often, and schedule routine maintenance and tune-ups with a licensed AC repair & replacement company.
+Even if you're diligent about checking and maintaining your heating and cooling system, problems can still arise.
+The most important things you can do to prevent them are to regularly change your air filter, inspect your condenser unit often, and schedule routine maintenance and tune-ups through our HVAC Preventative Maintenance Program servicing the Denver metro area.
 Prevention is key, but if you do encounter a problem, don't wait to have it taken care of, as a delay can lead to much more expensive problems.
+Find out if you should consider repairing or replacing your air conditioner by taking our Repair or Replace Quiz.